-Attendance at each practical will be monitored by means of a register sheet, organised by the Teaching Technicians in PDN, Plant Sciences and Zoology, and students are required to attend at least 10/12 practicals each year.
-Should more than one practical be missed in any one term without appropriate medical documentation, the College DoS and Tutor will be contacted.
+There is no formal requirement for attendance of practicals in terms of the examination.
+However, your attendance will be monitored and your Director of Studies will be contacted if you miss three or more practicals in any given term.
 During 2001-2011, examiners assessed Practical Books and normally a statutory 5% mark was allocated to each candidate, while 20% of marks were obtained from Section B of the written paper.
 From 2011-2012, the full 25% for assessment of practical work will be obtained from Section B of the written paper.
 The Examiners in Physiology of Organisms reserve the right to see your practical reports in the Easter term, in which case you would be required to submit the reports by the division of Easter Term.

 For those students who are already enrolled in Physiology of Organisms, practical handouts, background material and answers to some of the calculation questions can be found on the CamTools website.
 Debrief sheets, produced after each practical class, will also be put on this website.